Category Archives: colors

 On top of that, and on the same day I was getting things arranged for the Dusty Rose, I ran in on a New Case Nordic Blue… that is at least what I think it will be.
 Like with the post on the disclaimer I am not sure on the color for this one.

 It is so hard to buy from the screen only.
 But as this was an opportunity that I had to act on quickly I took the chance.
 The price was okay for that.
-The seller was refering to it as ‘liteblue’ but also had an Aqua Mist for sale… So let’s hope that this surprise is a nice one but it can still be a Wedgwood or an Aqua Mist anyway.
+The seller was refering to it as ‘liteblue’ but also had an Aqua Mist for sale… So let’s hope that this surprise is a nice one but it can still be a Wedgewood or an Aqua Mist anyway.
 It is from the same seller as the Riviera on the ‘disclaimer’ post.
 Crappy pictures that turn out to be right…?

 So maybe this autumn is a turning point in my collection with 2 rare New Case models in one week.
 Of course I will post some new and decent pictures once they are in the house.
 The ones above are from the sellers.